chaosmail/chaosmail.github.com/_posts/2018-08-07-intro-to-bigdata-hadoop-and-spark.md

   - Kafka (Log Store)
   - Solr (Inverted Document Index)

-~~Please keep in mind, that some of the above services don't necessarily need the Hadoop stack to run (e.g. Spark can run locally as a single process on top of a local filesystem).~~ *(EAJ: Mainly just relevant for development purposes?)*
+Most of these service run on top of Hadoop because they utilize one or more of its components.
+Typical examples of reused components are:

+* HDFS as distributed storage (used in Hive, HBase, etc.)
+* Yarn as resource manager (used in Spark, Storm, etc.)
+* Zookeeper for synchronization and leader election (used in Kafka, Hive, etc. )
+* Hive Metastore as a meta data storage (used in Spark, Impala, etc.)

 ## Spark: The Evolution of MapReduce

 [Apache Spark][spark-web] got [popular in 2014][spark-wiki] as a fast general-purpose compute framework for distributed processing which claimed to be more than 100 times faster than the traditional MapReduce implementation.
 It provides high level operations for working with distributed data sets which are optimized and executed in-memory of the cluster nodes.
-Spark runs on top of multiple resource managers such as Yarn or Mesos ~~and can even run locally as a single process (standalone execution mode)~~.
+Spark runs on top of multiple resource managers such as Yarn or Mesos.

 Conceptually, Spark's execution engine is similar to the other distributed processing frameworks: